What are my rights?

 Once you’ve gathered evidence to support your noise complaint, write a letter to your neighbour setting out your concerns.
 For example, say your upstairs neighbour plays loud music several hours a day and also late into the night.
 In the letter, you could:

-- Explain your specific concerns and the impact on you.
-For example: the music your neighbour plays is so loud you can hear the words.
-You work from home, can’t concentrate, and often develop headaches.
-At night, you can’t sleep, even with earplugs.
+Explain your specific concerns and the impact on you.
+For example: The music you play is so loud I can hear the words.
+I work from home, can’t concentrate, and often develop headaches.
+At night, I can’t sleep, even with earplugs.

-- Provide evidence of the noise.
-Give your neighbour a copy of the noise log you’ve been keeping.
-Attach your local noise laws, bylaws, or rules.
+Provide evidence of the noise.
+For example: Here's a copy of a noise log I've been keeping.
+And here's what our local bylaw says about noise.

 We have a short template letter to help get you started.
 We also have a more detailed template letter you can fill out and give to your neighbour about the noise.
 Each letter can be adapted to your situation.